 Category Dimension Description Points Invention Impact (Continued) Originality Does the inventor demonstrate that their invention is better or different from existing solutions?
 Do they show how it is distinguishable from prior inventions?
 It is important to conduct and communicate research from a variety of sources to establish and verify Originality.
 15 Inventor Communication (35) Logbook Does the Logbook document a journey, not just a report done after the fact?
 Does the Logbook thoroughly document/explain all aspects of the Invention Process (Problem Identification, Understanding, Ideating, Designing, Building, Testing and Communicating) in a detailed manner?
 10 Display Board Does the Display Board support the inventor's presentation by communicating significant aspects of the Invention Process?
 Does the display have strong visual appeal, such as eye-catching colors, pictures, graphs and variety?
 Are grammar, spelling and punctuation correct and, if hand-printed, neatly done?
 5 Prototype or Model Does the Prototype support the inventor's presentation and clearly communicate the key characteristics that address the identified problem?
-Note: Outside assistance and collaboration is acceptable as long as the student is driving the process and documents outside help.
+Note: Outside assistance and collaboration are acceptable as long as the student is driving the process and documents outside help.
 Inventors should only do what they can do safely.
 Credit should be given where assistance was received.
 5 Video Presentation The Video Presentation should be informative, energetic and speak to the originality of the invention.
 Inventors should include information on the first two categories of the rubric (Invention Process and Invention Impact).
 Inventors should prioritize communicating the Invention Process and challenges encountered while completing that process and explain completed research relating to the originality of the invention.
 Maximum limit of six minutes; minimum limit varies by grade.
 5 Live Presentation with Q&A The Live Presentation with Q&A takes place during the event and is very similar to the online presentation video but with the addition of a judge and peer question-and-answer portion.
 Presentations should provide enough information so that a judge can score all aspects of the above rubric (except for the Video Presentation, as that is scored separately).
-Presentations should not exceed five minutes for Live Presentation, with time for Q&A afterward.
-10 TOTAL 100
+Live Presentations should not exceed five minutes, with time for Q&A afterward.
+Inventors are expected to deliver the Live Presentation without the use of scripts such as notecards or PowerPoints.
+10